alexcoplan/sculpt/README.md

 ## Dumping to HTML

-You can convert your Sculpt code to HTMl very easily.
+You can convert your Sculpt code to HTML very easily.
 Just use something like this:

     ruby my_sculpt_script.rb > my_html.html